 About Apple Pay

-Apple Pay is digital payment method for Apple powered mobile devices (iPad, iPhone, Apple Watch), that have Touch ID capability, and MAC computers.
-It can be used to pay for things as you would with a normal card in stores, within apps and through websites, using either touch ID, face ID, or a pin code to verify.
+Apple Pay is digital payment method for all kinds of Apple powered mobile devices; so iPad, iPhone, Apple Watch, etc. It can be used to pay for things as you would with a normal card in stores, within apps and through websites, using either touch ID, face ID, or a pin code to verify.

-Most big banks now support AP, with the rest expected to come on board soon.
-Banks with Apple Pay capability in the United Kingdom include: American Express, Barclays, Bank of Scotland, Clyde Bank, Co-op, First, Halifax, HSBC, Lloyds, MBNA, Marks & Spencer, NatWest, Metro Bank, Nationwide, RBS, Santander and TSB (this list is not exhaustive).
+Most big banks available in the UK now support Apple Pay, including: American Express, Barclays, Bank of Scotland, Clyde Bank, Co-op, First, Halifax, HSBC, Lloyds, MBNA, Marks & Spencer, NatWest, Metro Bank, Nationwide, RBS, Santander and TSB (this list is not exhaustive).

-The technology used by AP keeps your card and bank information private from the betting site you are using, or any other merchant you use the feature with.
-Instead of sharing your details directly, Apple create a dynamic security code generated specifically for each deposit/transaction.
-This code cannot be used by anyone else in the chain to reveal your bank details, so no third party need ever have your bank information, unlike when using a debit card, for example.
+The technology used by Apple Pay keeps your card and bank information private from the betting site you are using, or any other merchant you use the feature with for that matter, because instead of sharing your details with the merchant directly, Apple create a dynamic security code generated specifically for each deposit/transaction.
+This code or payment token cannot be used by anyone else in the chain to reveal your bank details, so no third party need ever have your bank information, unlike when using a debit card, for example.

-Apple have committed to not tracking usage.
+What’s more, Apple have committed to not tracking their users’ usage.
 Only you, your bank and the site you fund will have any transaction history stored.
-Apple also take some liability for transactions, although most liability is still between you and your bank if there is fraudulent use.
+Apple also take some liability for transactions, although most liability is still between you and your bank in the unlikely event of any fraudulent use.

 How to use Apple Pay